Yandex Cloud

 How do I change the time zone?How do I change the time zone?

-Change the ClickHouse® timezone or session_timezone setting.
-Learn how to do this in this guide.
+Change the ClickHouse® timezone or session_timezone setting by following this guide.

 Will my cluster be unavailable when adding replicas?Will my cluster be unavailable when adding replicas?